hgascon/hgascon.github.io/index.md

 <br>

-I am data scientist at DCSO, the German Cyber Security Organization, where our team drives innovation in threat detection and analysis through applied research on machine learning for security.
+I am senior data scientist at DCSO, the German Cyber Security Organization, where our team drives innovation in threat detection and analysis through applied research on machine learning for security.
 <br><br>